mageni/mageni/README.md

 ## About Mageni
 Defenders are facing the most sophisticated threat landscape ever and damages have soared—the Federal Bureau of Investigation’s 2021 IC3 report found that the cost of cybercrime now totals more than USD6.9 billion.
 If it were measured as a country, then cybercrime — which is predicted to inflict damages totaling $10.5 trillion USD globally in 2025 — would be the world’s third-largest economy after the U.S. and China (Cybersecurity Ventures).

-To counter these threats, Mageni (From the Hebrew word for "My Defender" and from the Japanese word for "Unlimited") is the modern and open source vulnerability and attack surface management platform that helps defenders outpace adversaries and catch vulnerabilities and threats that others miss.
+To counter these threats, Mageni (From the Hebrew word for "My Defender" and from the Japanese word for "Unlimited") provides the modern and open source vulnerability and attack surface management platform that helps defenders outpace adversaries and catch vulnerabilities and threats that others miss.

+## What is Mageni?
+Mageni is an open source vulnerability and attack surface management platform that aims to provide a faster, enjoyable, and leaner vulnerability management experience for modern cybersecurity programs.

 ## Real life problems that Mageni solves for you
 - Assets Discovery